acnapyx/paywall-remover/README.md

 ## Subscribing to the List
-Click on [this link](abp:subscribe?location=http://raw.githubusercontent.com/acnapyx/paywall-remover/master/paywall-remover-list.txt&title=Paywall Remover), or copy the subscription link, `https://raw.githubusercontent.com/acnapyx/paywall-remover/master/paywall-remover-list.txt`, into your AdBlock browser plugin options.
+Copy the subscription link, `https://raw.githubusercontent.com/acnapyx/paywall-remover/master/paywall-remover-list.txt`, into your AdBlock browser plugin options.
 You're done.

 ### How It Works